cgarriv/Segmented-OT-Network/README.md

 With the network segmented into two VLANs, the next logical step was to configure the end devices to reside in their respective subnets.
 This involved assigning each device a static IP address, a subnet mask, and a Default Gateway.

 For the Supervisory Network (VLAN 20):
-I configured the Engineering Workstation with the IP 192.168.20.20 and the Historian server with 192.168.20.21.
-Both were assigned 192.168.20.1 as their Default Gateway.
+I configured the Engineering Workstation with the IP 192.168.20.20, The HMI with IP: 192.168.20.21 and the Historian server with 192.168.20.22.
+All were assigned 192.168.20.1 as their Default Gateway.

-Then, I revisited the devices in the Process Cell (VLAN 10).
-They needed to be updated to include the new gateway.
-I updated both the PLC and HMI to use 192.168.10.1 as their Default Gateway.
+Then, I revisited the device in the Process Cell (VLAN 10).
+It needed to be updated to include the new gateway.
+I updated the PLC to use 192.168.10.1 as its Default Gateway.

 **_Step 3: Switch Layer 3 and Routing Configuration_**